https://github.com/plotdb/uploadr

 - need to manually parse to JSON in server, if a JSON object is passed from client.

-- provider function should always return a Promise which resolves a list of objects when upload is finished.
+- A provider function should always return a Promise that resolves a list of objects when upload is finished.

-- resolved object in list should contains following members:
+- resolved object in list should contain the following members:

-- `name`: name of this file. fallback to id if omitted.
+- `name`: name of this file. falls back to ID if omitted.

-- `download-url`: url for downloading this file. fallback to `url` if omitted.
+- `download-url`: URL for downloading this file. falls back to `url` if omitted.

 - `size`: file size. optional